-This post will help you if if you receive DRIVER IRQL NOT LESS OR EQUAL or SYSTEM THREAD EXCEPTION NOT HANDLED, Netwtw04.sys failed error in Windows 10.
-System files or .sys files are the essential part of the Windows operating system.
-It is a repository of system driver settings used by Windows system to communicate with the connected hardware and devices.
+This post will help you if you receive DRIVER IRQL NOT LESS OR EQUAL or SYSTEM THREAD EXCEPTION NOT HANDLED, Netwtw04.sys failed error in Windows 10.
+System files or .sys files are an essential part of the Windows operating system.
+It is a repository of system driver settings used by the Windows system to communicate with the connected hardware and devices.
 System files are necessary for the normal functioning of the operating system.
 Many Windows users are facing the Window Blue Screen of Death error during the app launch or while disconnecting the external devices from the system.

 Netwtw04.sys is a part of the Intel PROSet/Wireless WiFi software.
 You may see two Stop Errors for the Netwtw04.sys driver file: